The bottom line

 A cruise ship is not a floating U.S. hospital, and a port day is not the same as being at home.
 If you become sick or injured onboard or during an excursion, you may face onboard medical charges, foreign medical systems, evacuation decisions, insurance paperwork, and communication challenges.

-What cruise medical centers can and cannot do
+What cruise medical centers can do

 Why travel medical coverage matters